Compare

 TL;DR

-• AI on Zendesk is an add-on you bolt onto an existing setup — Advanced AI at ~$50/agent/month, Copilot at $50/agent/month (billed annually), Advanced AI Agents pricing is quote-only. source, source AI on Hydra is the configuration layer — an onboarding interview synthesizes a context brief that's injected into every Claude call in-product, shaping the bot, flows, mini-apps, and reports from day one.
+- AI on Zendesk is now metered by resolution.
+Zendesk's pricing page says AI agents are included in every Suite and Support plan and you "pay only for customer requests that were successfully resolved by the AI agent," with overage commonly cited at ~$2.00 per automated resolution (committed volumes run lower).
+Copilot for human agents is still a $50/agent/month add-on. source, source AI on Hydra is the configuration layer, an onboarding interview synthesizes a context brief injected into every Claude call in-product, shaping the bot, flows, mini-apps, and reports from day one.

-• Hydra bots are flexible in ways Zendesk's aren't.
-One Hydra bot can connect to multiple help centers at once, pull from URL crawls, pasted text/markdown, JSON schemas, and OpenAPI specs alongside help-center content, and be surfaced across multiple widgets and embed surfaces.
-Zendesk advanced AI agents pull from help centers, Confluence, and web-crawled URLs, and accept CSV uploads — but every CSV row must follow a specific per-article schema (title, content, labels, locale, article URL).
+- Hydra bots are flexible in ways Zendesk's aren't.
+One Hydra bot can connect to multiple help centers at once, pull from URL crawls, pasted text/markdown, JSON schemas, and OpenAPI specs alongside help-center content, and be surfaced across multiple widgets.
+Zendesk advanced AI agents pull from help centers, Confluence, and web-crawled URLs and accept CSV uploads, but every CSV row must follow a specific per-article schema (title, content, labels, locale, article URL).
 There's no unstructured-document path. source

-• Headline price math: Zendesk Suite Professional ($115/agent/month annual) × 5 seats + Copilot ($50/agent/month) × 5 + a separate CRM (Zendesk Sell starting $19/agent/month or HubSpot Sales Starter) runs roughly $920/month before automated-resolution fees and without a separate CRM fully priced in.
-Hydra Growth is $149/month flat with CRM, flows, mini-apps, and bot included.
+- Headline price math: Zendesk Suite Professional ($115/agent/month annual) x 5 seats + Copilot ($50/agent/month) x 5 + per-resolution AI fees + a separate CRM (Zendesk Sell, HubSpot, or similar) runs well past $825/month before resolution usage and before the CRM is fully priced in.
+Hydra Growth is $149/month flat with CRM, flows, mini-apps, AI SDR, and bot included.
 (Price is a proof point, not the reason to switch.)

-• Verdict: If you need the most mature support platform with every possible integration, stay on Zendesk.
-If you're paying for Zendesk Suite + Advanced AI + a separate CRM and the seams are eating your week, Hydra is built for exactly that.
+- Verdict: If you need the most mature support platform with every possible integration, stay on Zendesk.
+If you're paying for Zendesk Suite + per-resolution AI + a separate CRM, and you wish your support bot also qualified and booked inbound leads, Hydra is built for exactly that.

 Side-by-side: features